A large sample theory for infinitesimal gradient boosting: Setting and main results

 The stochastic algorithm associated with softmax binary splitting and softmax gradient tree are summarized in Algorithms~\ref{algo1} and~\ref{algo2} respectively.
 We write $T(x;\P_n,F)$ to emphasize the dependency of the softmax gradient tree on the sample distribution $\P_n$ and predictor $F$.

 \textbf{Infinitesimal gradient boosting}.
 Infinitesimal gradient boosting is defined as the vanishing-learning-rate limit of gradient boosting and characterized by a nonlinear ordinary differential equation in function space.
 The existence of a limit, for the algorithm of gradient boosting with learning rate $\lambda$, as $\lambda\to 0$, is justified in \cite{DD21} for a fixed input $(x_i,y_i)_{1\leq n}$.
 Let $\mathbb{B}$ denote the space of measurable bounded functions $F:[0,1]^p\to \mathbb{R}$ endowed with the supremum norm $\norm{\cdot}_\infty$.
-The infinitesimal boosting operator $\mathbb{B}$ is defined as the operator $\mathcal{T}_n:\mathbb{B}\to \mathbb{B}$ satisfying
+The limiting dynamics that we obtain are driven by the infinitesimal boosting operator $\mathcal{T}_n:\mathbb{B}\to \mathbb{B}$, defined by

-where $T(x;F,\P_n)$ is the softmax gradient tree defined in Algorithm~\ref{algo2} and expectation is taken with respect to the algorithm randomness (and not the sample randomness).
-Under mild assumptions (discussed below), this operator is locally Lipschitz in $F$ and infinitesimal gradient boosting $(\hat F_t^n)_{t\geq 0}$ is defined as the unique solution in $\mathbb{B}$ of the differential equation
+where $T(x;\P_n,F)$ is the softmax gradient tree defined in Algorithm~\ref{algo2} and expectation is taken with respect to the algorithm randomness (and not the sample randomness) --- see \citet[Theorem~1.9]{DD21} for a precise formulation of the convergence of the gradient boosting algorithm to the infinitesimal gradient boosting as $\lambda\to 0$.
+Interestingly, the operator $\mathcal{T}_n$ defined as the expectation of a randomized tree can be interpreted as an infinite random forest appearing when averaging a large number of randomly finite trees --- see e.g. \cite{SBV15} for a discussion on the convergence of random forests when the number of trees goes to infinity.
+Under mild assumptions (discussed below), the operator $\mathcal{T}_n$ is locally Lipschitz in $F$ and infinitesimal gradient boosting $(\hat F_t^n)_{t\geq 0}$ is defined as the unique solution in $\mathbb{B}$ of the differential equation

 with initialization at the constant function